USAFA-ECE/ece382/_sources/Assignments/lab8.md

 - To get the frequency of your signal to be 1 Hz (period = 1 sec), you need to adjust your `DELAY` in `LEDs.asm`.
 No trial and error is needed for this.
 You can easily find the correct value of `DELAY` using a simple ratio.
 - Click the **Cloud** button (Export Data) and export the screenshot to your local folder.
-- Submit the screenshot in Gradescope.
+- Submit the screenshot on Gradescope.

 ### Implement alarm algorithm in Program8_3()